flectra-hq/flectra/doc/reference/actions.rst

 corresponding behaviors) are shared between states:

 ``model_id``
-    Odoo model linked to the action, made available in :ref:`evaluation contexts <reference/actions/server/context>` ``condition`` (optional)
+    Flectra model linked to the action, made available in :ref:`evaluation contexts <reference/actions/server/context>` ``condition`` (optional)
     evaluated as Python code using the server action's